WalletScrutiny/WalletScrutinyCom/_android/com.lumiwallet.android.md

 ---

+**Update 2021-06-16**: Something weird is going on.
+Apparently there are three Lumi apps: [One on the App Store](/iphone/com.lumiwallet.HD/), [another on the Play Store](/android/com.btc.lumi.bestofwallet/) and this one here.
+The first two are defunct.

-**Update:** *Following a
+**Update 2020-06-15:** *Following a
 [conversation on Twitter](https://twitter.com/Lumi_wallet/status/1272393956870049792)
-we checked again and also added statements of being Open Source and our take to those.*
+we checked again and also added statements of being Open Source and our take on those.*

-The description on their Playstore listing gets straight to the point:
+The description on their Play Store listing gets straight to the point:

 > With Lumi Wallet, you are the only one in charge of your funds.
 Your private keys are stored on your device, and the funds are protected with a 12-word